zilch/type-route/README.md

 }); // returns { page: 1 }
 ```

 The `match` function takes an object with a `pathName` field and optionally a `queryString` field.
 It test if the route matches the given `pathName` and `queryString`.
-If the test fails `null` is returned.
+If the test fails `false` is returned.
 If the test succeeds an object containing the values of any matched parameters is returned (if the route has no parameters an empty object `{ }` will be returned).
 While this function is exposed publicly most applications should not need to make use of it directly.

 <br/>